bevyengine/bevy-website/content/learn/book/control-flow/events.md

 });
 ```

-Likewise, if we have an [`EntityEvent`] that an `Observer` is observing, we can explicitly disable propagation:
+Likewise, if we have an [`EntityEvent`] that a global `Observer` is observing, we can explicitly disable propagation:

 ```rust
 // Disable event propagation on an observer.